felko/neuron-mode/README.md

   - `'hash`: generates an unique 32 bit UUID (default behavior of neuron)
   - `'date`: generates an ID based on the date of creation
   - `'prompt`: asks for the ID when creating a new zettel
+- `neuron-default-tags` (default: `nil`)
+  A list of tags to add to zettels when they are created.
+  This does not affect daily notes.
+  Example: `stub` (to mimic [Wikipedia's stubs](https://en.wikipedia.org/wiki/Wikipedia:Stub))
 - `neuron-daily-note-id-format` (default: `"%Y-%m-%d"`)
   Format that controls the filenames of newly created daily notes
 - `neuron-daily-note-title-format` (default: `"%x"`) The format of titles for new daily notes
 - `neuron-daily-note-tags` (default: `(list "journal/daily")`)
-  The default tag of daily notes
+  The default tag of daily notes.

 ### Other variables